A new diagrammatic representation for correlation functions in the in-in formalism: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-I am deeply thankful to Eiichiro Komatsu for many enlightening discussions and suggestions.
+I am deeply thankful to Eiichiro Komatsu for many enlightening discussions and suggestions, as well as to Jonathan Rocher and Patrick Greene for patiently answering to countless questions.
 It is also a pleasure to thank Steven Weinberg, J\'er\^ome Martin and Andrea Sartirana for reading the manuscript and giving helpful comments.
 Part of this work has been done at the Institut d'Astrophysique de Paris (IAP) and at the University of Milano-Bicocca, which are acknowledged for their hospitality.
 This material is based upon work supported by the National Science Foundation under Grant No. PHY-0455649.